PatrikBak/GeoGen/README.md

 ### Helper modules

-The following modules were used to prepare the experiment described in our [paper](https://drive.google.com/open?id=1TXFSKmxR92eRzMYLvk7BuQHeFm4HXZzk).
+The following modules were used to prepare the large-scale experiments described in the [thesis](https://drive.google.com/file/d/1dsaxDCMzlAPfB3e4rd8ut2RuZ_sn2Zm5/view?usp=sharing).

 * **Configuration Generation Launcher** - this module was used to test the counts of generated configurations for certain input files (and memory usage).
 It can be used similarly as the *Main Launcher*, with the default settings available [here](Source/Launchers/GeoGen.ConfigurationGenerationLauncher/Examples/settings.json), which needs to be copied to the folder with the executable.
 The output is not saved, only printed into the console.
 * **Input Generation Launcher** - this module generated input files.
 Running it would generate around 4500 small files, totaling 4MB.